iandroid1812/HSE_Masters/README.md

 ## General info

-**The carbon footprint left during experiments and GPU model training is  and calculated using [Eco2AI library](https://github.com/sb-ai-lab/Eco2AI)**
+**The carbon footprint left during experiments and GPU model training is 4.06 kg and calculated using [Eco2AI library](https://github.com/sb-ai-lab/Eco2AI)**

 In this work, we aim to test the hypothesis that semantic features and context are important in predicting financial market trends, and compare our approach to baseline sentiment-based solutions.